Accommodation

 Clearing or last minute changes

-If you end up going through Clearing or Adjustment and find that you are attending a different university, you will have to speak to them about your accommodation issues to ensure you have somewhere to live when you start the next term.
+If you end up going through Clearing and find that you are attending a different university, you will have to speak to them about your accommodation issues to ensure you have somewhere to live when you start the next term.

 As you are being offered a place later than most applicants your situation may differ, however, universities know how to act during this situation!
 If you have chosen to live in halls, or at home but changed your mind, speak with your university or the accommodation office for more information.